iggypcnfsky/civicmatch/ARCHITECTURE.md

 - Mobile: icons‑only for the same actions; on `/messages/[id]` a back arrow appears in the global top bar
 - Top bar remains visible while scrolling (backdrop blur), keeps actions accessible

+Auth context: the app tree is wrapped by a lightweight client `AuthProvider` in `app/layout.tsx`.
+It exposes `status` (loading/authenticated/unauthenticated), `session`, and `user` via `useAuth()`.
+Components like `TopBar`, Explore, and Profiles read auth from this context (single source of truth) instead of querying Supabase directly on every page.

 ### Explore view
 - Default view after login at `/`
 - Masonry grid of profile cards (CSS columns) with infinite loading using `IntersectionObserver`